 There are many museums to visit in Amsterdam, so it can be very hard to decide which museums are the best ones for your visit.
 I’ve included a few of the most popular museums and some of my local favorites!

 Rijksmuseum is the classic and my favorite.
 It’s HUGE and you could spend hours admiring the Dutch Masters.
-Admission can be reserved ahead of time although not necessary.
+Admission can be reserved ahead of time by buying a ticket in advance.

 Museum van Loon.
 This beautiful canal house houses a secret garden that houses one of my favorite museums in Amsterdam.
 It has period paintings and furniture.
 Most canal houses aren’t open to the public, so enjoy this museum (especially if you have the iAmsterdam card).